NCERT Solutions for Class 12 Biology Chapter 6 Evolution

 Answer:

-By practicing the various plants and animals, you can understand the main characteristic features of that species.
-Students can take the help of teachers and parents, to gain more suggestions about the labeled drawings.
+By practicing the various plants and animals, you can understand the main characteristics of that species.
+Students can take the help of teachers and parents to gain more suggestions about the labelled drawings.

 Answer: